braathwaate/stratego/README.md

 ------------

 Java remake of stratego.
 Forked from cjmalloy/stratego.
-This version has an improved ai and other features.
+This version has an improved AI and other features.

 Installation and Requirements
 -----------------------------